Nigel Farage: European Parliament

 Charles, Prince of Wales was invited to speak to the European Parliament on 14 February 2008; in his speech he called for EU leadership in the battle against climate change.
-During the standing ovation that followed, Farage was the only MEP to remain seated, and he went on to describe the Prince's advisers as "naïve and foolish at best."
+During the standing ovation that followed, Farage was the only MEP to remain seated, and he went on to describe the Prince's advisers as "naive and foolish at best".

 In May 2009 The Observer reported a Foreign Press Association speech given by Farage in which he had said that over his ten years as a Member of the European Parliament he had received a total of £2 million of taxpayers' money in staff, travel, and other expenses.
 In response, Farage said that in future all UKIP MEPs would provide monthly expense details.

 In a second visit to Edinburgh in May 2014 Farage correctly predicted that UKIP would win a Scottish seat in the European Parliament elections.
 Two hundred protesters heckled and booed him.
 Thirty police in two vans were needed to preserve order.

 In the European Parliament elections in 2014, Farage led UKIP to win the highest share of the vote.
 It was the first time a political party other than the Labour Party and Conservative Party had won the popular vote in a national election since the 1906 general election.
 It was also the first time a party other than the Labour and Conservatives won the largest number of seats in a national election since the December 1910 general election.

 In June 2014 Farage declared £205,603 for gifts over ten years, including free use of a barn for his constituency office, which had been declared in the EU register in Brussels each year.
 The Electoral Commission said that the gifts should have been also declared in the UK within 30 days of receipt and fined Farage £200.

 In early November 2014, just days after becoming head of the European Commission, the former Prime Minister of Luxembourg Jean-Claude Juncker was hit by media disclosures—derived from a document leak known as Luxembourg Leaks—that Luxembourg under his premiership had turned into a major European centre of corporate tax avoidance.
 A subsequent motion of censure in the European Parliament was brought against Juncker over his role in the tax avoidance schemes.
 The motion was defeated by a large majority.
 Farage was one of the main drivers behind the censure motion.